 CERTIFICATION: Certified means that a dog has 1 Poodle only ( no cockapoo) and not more than 1 Poodle in the 3rd generation, or, no infusions in the past three (3) generations behind it.
 Example: Archie is an A5 and was bred to Coco who is an A5I-P3 ( 5th generation in America with a Poodle Infusion in the 3rd generation).
 In this case the offspring will grade as A6 Certified.
 Because the 3rd generation Poodle Infusion, would drop off if the infusion was prior to January 1, 2011.
 Had the theoretical Coco had two infusions in the 3rd generation, the offspring would not have been certifiable.

 Generations: The ALCA stopped accepting infusions that were not already in the database as of 12/31/10.
 Only infusions from dogs already registered within the database prior to that date are acceptable.
+We did have some dogs registered with us that had infusions after the above date and so we have a different grading classification for those dogs.
+Their registration # will start with “wi”.

 In order to register a dog with the ALCA, birthdates and gradings must be on the pedigree submitted.